Physiotherapy

 Application process

-Due to the COVID-19 pandemic traditional work experience placements in physiotherapy are unlikely to have been available since March 2020.
-However, you should still show at application and interview an understanding of a career in physiotherapy and the wider health care environment.
-Alternative ways of developing your insight and NHS values could be:
+You should show at application and interview an understanding of a career in physiotherapy and the wider health care environment.
+Ways of developing your insight and NHS values could be:

 • Involvement with a group offering care or support in your local community, face to face or virtually.